-FBI says remains of fugitive tied to police chief's 1980 death found
+Remains found of fugitive wanted in police chief's 1980 death: FBI

 "Although it's unfortunate Mr. Webb will never be brought to justice to pay for his crimes, we're hopeful the (Adams) family can find some closure in knowing that this alleged murderer has been located," Harold Shaw, the FBI's special agent in charge in Boston, said in a statement.

-Reporting by Nate Raymond in Boston; Editing by Scott Malone and Bill Trott
+Reporting by Nate Raymond in Boston; Editing by Bill Trott and Grant McCool